 Status: long public domain

-Mutt and Jeff started as a newspaper comic in 1907 and became animated shorts in the 1910s.
 Those early cartoons are long in the public domain.
 They count as one of the first true comic-to-cartoon crossovers, which makes them a neat footnote for any animation project, and a free one at that.

-The Full Lists of Public Domain Cartoon Characters
+The full lists of Public Domain Cartoon Characters

+That is my top 20, but the full picture is much bigger.
 I found close to 100 characters that are free in one way or another, so I sorted them into a few lists below.
 One important note before the tables.

 1. Newly public domain in 2026 (the 1930 versions)